 In the second part of our series, we give you all the advice you’ll need before considering renting your spare room out.

-to help you draft up the document.
+Once you’ve found your potential tenant, it’s important you set out an agreement to save any confusion.
+A house share agreement can be downloaded from LandLordZone to help you draft up the document.
 Note that the law states that live-in landlords need to give tenants a reasonable notice period.
 This is usually 30 days but think carefully about this, if there is a fundamental clash of personalities then your tenant legally has the right to stay in your property for 30 days until they have to move out.

 Now to consider the financial elements of this process.
 It’s common to require the rent to be paid by direct debit but it also means that you don’t have to ask your tenant at the start of every month.
 To protect your property against damage and breakages, be sure to ask for a deposit from your tenant –a month’s rent is the usual amount.
 Note that as an assured shorthold tenancy agreement isn’t being used, you won’t have to place the deposit in a deposit protection scheme but it’s still advised to hold it in a separate account until the tenancy is finished with, along with a receipt for your tenant.

 After this, you will need to inform your household insurer that there will be an additional full-time person living in your property.
 Note that if the tenant wants their belongings protected against damage or burglary they will have to take out their own contents cover.